ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 In my word, an Azure Table is like a big SQL table with a composite key (`PartitionKey` + `RowKey`), but instead of user-defined columns (a schema), columns are variable, based on the entity you want to store in your table.
 More on that, it is cheap and fast.
 In my humble opinion, this is a great way to store data.

-### Azure Table Storage
+### The Storage Account
 To get started:

-1. You will need an Azure subscription (if you don't have any, it requires a credit card, but you will have free credits, and I doubt that our Ninja app will cost you any money, no matter what - Table storage is cheap).
+1. You will need an Azure subscription (if you don't already have one, it requires a credit card, but MS will give you free credits.
+I also doubt that our Ninja Api will cost you any money, no matter what - Table storage is cheap).
 1. You will need to create an Azure Storage in your account

 #### Create a subscription